awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

            * Install Android SDK for API level 23 (Android SDK 6.0).

        iOS - Swift
-          * Choose the iOS app project you will integrate with an AWS backend.
+          * Choose the iOS app project you want to integrate with an AWS backend.

           * `Install Xcode <https://developer.apple.com/xcode/downloads/>`__ version 8.0 or later.